golota60/trayasen/README.md

 overall bugs:

 - [x] clicking on newly added element
-- [ ] manually stopping an operation deadlocks the app
+- [ ] manually stopping a moving desk deadlocks the app
 - [ ] opening a new window while the other is already open

 macos bugs: